pypi-diff/20230807/s/shared-atomic-enterprise/5!3.0.0-5!3.2.0/diff.md

 +
 +  The central-directory extra field contains:
 +  - A subfield with ID 0x4453 (Security Descriptor) and 4 data bytes.
-     The local extra field has 152 bytes of NT security descriptor data.
++    The local extra field has 152 bytes of NT security descriptor data.
-   - A subfield with ID 0x5455 (universal time) and 5 data bytes.
++  - A subfield with ID 0x5455 (universal time) and 5 data bytes.
-     The local extra field has UTC/GMT modification/access/creation times.
++    The local extra field has UTC/GMT modification/access/creation times.
++

-   There is no file comment.
++  There is no file comment.

--Central directory entry #8:
++
 +Central directory entry #10:
  ---------------------------

--  shared_atomic/atomic_decryption_.cp39-win_amd64.pyd
+   shared_atomic/atomic_decryption_.cp39-win_amd64.pyd
-+  shared_atomic/atomic_decryption_.cp38-win_amd64.pyd

 -  offset of local header from start of archive:   778564
 -                                                  (00000000000BE144h) bytes
-+  offset of local header from start of archive:   713432
++  offset of local header from start of archive:   692556
-+                                                  (00000000000AE2D8h) bytes
++                                                  (00000000000A914Ch) bytes
    file system or operating system of origin:      MS-DOS, OS/2 or NT FAT version of encoding software:                   3.0 minimum file system compatibility required:     MS-DOS, OS/2 or NT FAT